-Option Key Default value Definition rk false Specifies whether this credential is to be discoverable or not. ир true user presence: Instructs the authenticator to require user consent to complete the operation.
-Platforms MAY send the "up" option key to CTAP2.1 authenticators, and its value MUST be true if present.
-The value false will cause a CTAP2_ERR_INVALID_OPTION response regardless of authenticator version. user verification: If true, instructs the authenticator to require a user-verifying gesture in order to complete the request.
-Examples of such gestures are fingerprint scan or a PIN.
-Note: Use of this " uv" option key is deprecated in CTAP2.1.
-Instead, platforms SHOULD create a pinUvAuthParam by obtaining pinUvAuthToken via getPinUvAuthTokenUsingUvWithPermissions or uv false getPinUvAuthTokenUsingPinWithPermissions , as appropriate.

-Platforms MUST NOT include the " $\underline{uv}$ " $\underline{option\ key}$ if the authenticator does not support built-in user verification .
+Option Key Default value Definition rk false Specifies whether this credential is to be discoverable or not. up true user presence: Instructs the authenticator to require user consent to complete the operation Platforms MAY send the "up" option key to CTAP2.1 authenticators, and its value MUST be true if present.
+The value false will cause a CTAP2_ERR_INVALID_OPTION response regardless of authenticator version. user verification: If true, instructs the authenticator to require a user-verification order to complete the request.
+Examples of such gestures are fingerprint so that the sum of the request of the request of such gestures are fingerprint so that the request of the request of such gestures are fingerprint so that the request of the request of such gestures are fingerprint so that the request of the request of the request of such gestures are fingerprint so that the request of the r getPinUvAuthTokenUsingPinWithPermissions , as appropriate.
+Platforms MUST NOT include the " uv" option key if the authenticator does not support